dmontaner/tabdif/tabdif_intro.md

 About
 --------------------------------------------------------------------------------

-Imagine some of the rows are duplicated
-(or better that they have duplicated id)

-We can use the function `compareDataFrames` in the `tabdif` package to spot differences between the two tables.
+The `tabdif` library is devised to find differences between two tables (data.fames).
+This is usefull for instance when you want to find changes between two versions of the same dataset.

-`compareDataFrames` creates a list of class `dfcomp` containing the following information:
+The function `compareDataFrames` creates a list of class `dfcomp` containing the following information about the differences:

 - __Deleted Columns__:           Column names in the first (_old_) data.frame not found in the second (_new_) data.frame.
 - __New Columns__:               Column names in the second        data.frame not found in the first          data.frame.